Resume Tips

 1. Start with a Clear and Objective Statement

-Begin your resume with an objective and concise statement that emphasizes the specific job or industry you’re targeting.
-The objective statement should communicate your career objectives and explain the benefits of hiring you to the employer.
+Begin your resume with an objective, concise and clear statement that focuses on the specific role or industry you are looking to enter.
+The objective statement should communicate your career goals and demonstrate how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application